-Kanpyo or kampyō 干瓢 are dried shavings of calabash (a type of gourd).
-These long, thin dried strips are commonly used as an ingredient in futomaki, a traditional thick sushi roll, and other sushi menus.
-You can also find them being used in ‘Nimono’ simmered dishes and ‘Aemono’ marinated foods.
-Once they are cooked, they have a unique sweet and savory flavor.
+Kanpyo or kampyō (干瓢・かんぴょう) are dried gourd shavings.
+These long, thin dried strips are commonly used as an ingredient in sushi dishes, Nimono (煮物) simmered dishes, and Aemono (和物) marinated foods.
+Once cooked, they have a unique sweet and savory flavor.

-Although the gourd originated in the tropical regions of Africa and Asia, Japan is the only country where kanpyo has been eaten since the Edo period.
-It is considered a valued ingredient in the history of Japanese cuisine.
+Although the gourd originated in the tropical regions of Africa and Asia, Japan is the only country where kanpyo has been eaten since the Edo period (1603-1867).
+It is a valued and unique traditional food in Japanese cuisine.

 To prepare kanpyo, bring a pot of water to a boil.
-Meanwhile, rinse kanpyo under running water and drain well, then rub it with 1 tsp. salt.
+Meanwhile, rinse kanpyo under running water and drain well, then rub it with one teaspoon of salt.
 Rinse and drain well again.
-Once the water is boiling, add in kanpyo and cook for 3 minutes.
-Transfer to iced water to stop cooking process and squeeze water out.
-Kanpyo would expand and ready to be used.
+Once the water is boiling, add kanpyo and cook for three minutes.
+Transfer to iced water to stop cooking and squeeze out the water.